 - a.
 Provide a forum to identify, study and recommend solutions to regional transportation and transportation-related air quality problems. - b.
 Develop and formalize policies involving regional transportation and transportationrelated air quality planning and coordination of federal and state funding assistance. - c.
 Provide the organizational framework to ensure effective communication and coordination among governmental bodies and between public and private agencies involved in the delivery of public transportation services and facilities and protection of air quality. - d.
-Serve as a vehicle for the collection and exchange of transportation and air quality-related information and expertise.
+Serve as a vehicle for the collection and exchange of transportation and air qualityrelated information and expertise.

 - e.
-Develop and approve regional transportation and transportation-related air quality plans in accordance with relevant federal, state and local regulations and policies. - f.
+Develop and approve regional transportation and transportation-related air quality plans in accordance with relevant federal, state, and local regulations and policies. - f.
 Represent the members as a whole on matters of regional and mutual transportation and transportation-related air quality concerns; except that members shall not be limited in expressing contrary views should they determine that an overriding local interest exists. - g.
 Encourage action and implementation of regional plans and policies for transportation improvement by local, state and federal agencies. - h.
 Coordinate transportation-related air quality planning issues. - i.
-Identify and promote effective alternative transportation modes to the automobile. - Develop Resolutions as necessary that establish or modify the regional planning process. - k.
+Identify and promote effective alternative transportation modes to the automobile. - j.
+Develop Resolutions as necessary that establish or modify the regional planning process. - k.
 Recognize the linkages between transportation and land use and work to ensure greater coordination between the two.

 The Council shall be a body politic and corporate, and as such, shall have the powers necessary to accomplish its purposes.
-Because its activities are of a regional and multi- governmental nature, it may constitute the entity to perform those regional functions which are authorized by the 2015 Fixing America's Surface Transportation (FAST) Act (FASTAct - 23 USC Section 134) and its successor legislation, the Clean Air Act Amendments of 1990, (42 USC Section 7401), as amended, State Legislation requiring a State Transportation Plan, or any other Federal or State legislation that is applicable.
+Because its activities are of a regional and multi- governmental nature, it may constitute the entity to perform those regional functions which are authorized by the 2021 Infrastructure Investment and Jobs Act (IIJA) (Public Law 117-58, also known as the 'Bipartisan Infrastructure Law'.-23 USC Section 134) and its successor legislation, the Clean Air Act Amendments of 1990, (42 USC Section 7401), as amended, State Legislation requiring a State Transportation Plan, or any other Federal or State legislation that is applicable.
 To implement such powers, the Council will:

 - I. Undertake comprehensive, regional transportation and transportation-related air quality planning; and - m.
-Be the designated entity for the purpose of receiving local, state and federal assistance for the purposes of undertaking transportation planning, air quality planning or for such purposes the Council deems related to those purposes stated above in Article 1, Part 2. - n.
+Be the designated entity for the purpose of receiving local, state, and federal assistance for the purposes of undertaking transportation planning, air quality planning or for such purposes the Council deems related to those purposes stated above in Article 1, Part 2. - n.
 Contract for services as the Council may determine.